-Article 57 Responsibilities regarding media matters
+Article 55 Responsibilities regarding media matters

-- 57.01 Each club must appoint a dedicated English-speaking press officer to coordinate cooperation between the club, UEFA and the media in accordance with the present regulations.
-The club press officer must ensure that the media facilities provided by the club meet the required competition standards.
-The club press officer is also responsible for assisting UEFA in compiling editorial features in text or electronic format before and during the season to help promote the competition, and for providing information on team schedules and news.
-The club press officer must be present at all matches to coordinate all media arrangements including pre-match and post-match press conferences and interviews.
-The visiting club's press officer must send a full list of accreditation requests to the host club's press officer no later than five days before the match.
-The club press officer must also ensure that all accreditation requests come from bona fide media. - 57.02 Before the start of the season each club must, at UEFA's request, (i) provide UEFA, free of charge, with individual player and head coach statistics and photographs, historical information and a photograph of its hall, and any further data requested by UEFA for promotional purposes; or (ii) make all or part of the above available for UEFA to produce its own material. - 57.03 For further details on media matters, please refer to the relevant parts of the UEFA Futsal Champions League Club Manual.
+- 55.01 Each participating association must appoint a dedicated English-speaking press officer to coordinate media matters with UEFA and the media in accordance with UEFA's rules and regulations.
+The association's press officer must attend all media activities and ensure that the team meets all its media obligations in connection with each match. - 55.O2 Before the start of the season each association must, at UEFA's request, (i) provide UEFA, free of charge, with individual player and head coach statistics and photographs, historical information and a photograph of its hall, and any further data requested by UEFA for promotional purposes; or (ii) make all or part of the above available for UEFA to produce its own material.

-Article 58 Team media activities
+Article 56 Team media activities

-- 58.01 If a team arranges to hold a training session the day before the match, it must be open to all sectors of the media for at least 15 minutes.
-If access is restricted to 15 minutes, the host club is responsible for ensuring that the hall is clear of media after this time, and that all cameras are turned off. - 58.02 Clubs must make their head coach and one player available the day before each match for short interviews with the host broadcaster and/or the main audiovisual rights holders from the territories of the competing clubs as requested. - 58.03 Each club must make their head coach and at least one player available to the media on the day before the match if requested to do so.
+- 56.01 If a team arranges to hold a training session the day before the match, it must be open to all sectors of the media for at least 15 minutes.
+If access is restricted to 15 minutes, the host association is responsible for ensuring that the hall is clear of media after this time, and that all installed cameras are turned off. - 56.O2 If requested, associations must make their head coach and one player available the day before each match for a short interview with the host broadcaster and the main audiovisual rights holders from the territories of the competing associations. - 56.03 Each association must make their head coach and at least one player available to the media on the day before the match if requested to do so.
 Depending on media numbers, this may be in the form of a press conference or in a less structured format.
-If their head coach is suspended for the match, clubs have the option of replacing him with the assistant coach for this pre-match media activity.
-These pre-match media activities must be arranged by the clubs in such a way that the media can attend both.
-For the finals, UEFA may arrange a larger media day with the relevant coaches ahead of the first matchday, in order to promote the event.
+If their head coach is suspended for the match, associations have the option of replacing him with the assistant coach for this pre-match media activity.
+The pre-match media activities must be arranged by the associations in such a way that the media can attend both.
+For the finals, UEFA may arrange a larger media day with the relevant coaches ahead of the first match, in order to promote the event. - 56.04 The post-match press conferences at the venue must start no later than 20 minutes after the final whistle and must be attended by the head coach of each association.
+If their head coach is suspended for the match, associations have the option of replacing him with the assistant coach.
+Each association is responsible for providing interpretation.
+The host association is responsible for providing any technical facilities necessary. - 56.05 After the match, a mixed zone is set up to offer reporters additional opportunities to conduct interviews.
+This area is located close to the field of play and the teams' dressing rooms and is accessible only to coaches, players and media representatives.